 All posts

-A practical baseline method for latency, reliability, and cost KPIs so platform decisions can be sequenced by measurable impact.
+A method for baselining latency, reliability, and cost so you can prioritize by impact.

 Most teams track many metrics and still cannot prioritize architecture work with confidence.